ahmad-04/baselineProject/README.md

 ### Use in other repositories

-You can consume this Action from any repo by referencing this repository and the `packages/action` path at a tag:
+You can consume this Action from any repo by referencing this repository and the `packages/action` path at a tag.
+For convenience, create / use a sanitized tag like `action-v0.0.1` (and optionally a moving major tag `action-v0`).

 ```yaml
 name: Baseline Guard